splunk/TA-jira-cloud-add-on-for-splunk/README.md

 The [auditing](https://developer.atlassian.com/cloud/jira/platform/rest/v3/#api-group-Audit-records) endpoint is being hit to fetch data for the audit records.

 ### Getting Jira API Token
-- Get the proper permission: `Jira Administrators global permission` Please follow the instruction [here](https://confluence.atlassian.com/adminjiracloud/managing-global-permissions-776636359.html) to setup the proper permission.
+- Get the proper permission: `Jira Administrators` global permission.
+Please follow the instruction [here](https://confluence.atlassian.com/adminjiracloud/managing-global-permissions-776636359.html) to setup the proper permission.
 - Get your API token
 Please follow the instruction [here](https://confluence.atlassian.com/cloud/api-tokens-938839638.html) to create an API token.
 Copy it to clipboard, then paste the token to elsewhere to save.